NotSuspicious/JelloCube/README.txt

-CSCI 520, Assignment 1

 William Zhao
+Jernej Barbic, USC

 ================

 Jello simulation using mass-spring system.
 The simulation includes gravity, spring forces, and collision detection.

+Instructions:
+Run jello, using the files in /world as input.

 Features:
 - Mass-spring system for simulating the jello cube
+- RK4 & Euler integration methods for updating the simulation
-- Collision with a user-defined plane (Extra Credit)
+- Collision with a user-defined plane
-- User input to adjust the plane's position and orientation
-- Left-click to apply an impulse to the jello cube (Extra Credit)
+- Left-click to apply an impulse to the jello cube
+- Camera controls for zooming and rotating the view

 Controls:
 ESC: exit application